Vietnam.vn - Nền tảng quảng bá Việt Nam

 Xuyên đêm vượt đường độc đạo trao cứu trợ tới bà con bị cô lập ở Lào Cai - 13

 After the traffic was restored, the people of Viet Tien commune received timely support (Photo: Ha Trang).
 Previously, after days of prolonged rain and floods, 100% of the villages were isolated, hundreds of houses (90%) were affected, 10 houses were buried and completely damaged; 100% of the rice and crop areas were damaged.
 In particular, the rain and floods killed 3 people in the commune due to landslides.
-In recent days, the people in the commune have been completely isolated and cut off from the outside.
-The only road leading to the commune was severely eroded, and the water level rose high.
+In recent days, the people in the commune have been isolated and completely isolated from the outside.
+The only road leading to the commune was seriously eroded, and the water level rose high.
 The people's lives are very difficult.
 To have a phone signal to contact the outside for rescue, the cadres of Viet Tien commune themselves had to walk for kilometers to neighboring communes.

 Xuyên đêm vượt đường độc đạo trao cứu trợ tới bà con bị cô lập ở Lào Cai - 14